A mathematical theory for understanding when abstract representations emerge in neural networks: Extensions

 then the same kernel $K[\rho_{*}]$ is also optimal for this perturbed input (SI \S 4.1).
 This property shows that the optimal hidden representation is robust to input perturbation along certain directions.

 \textbf{(3)} If the pseudo-inverse of the input kernel $K_X^{\dagger}$ has negative off-diagonals, we can show that the optimal set of neural preactivations lies entirely within the nonnegative orthorant, $A(K_X,K_Y)\subseteq \mathbb{R}^P_{\geq0}$.
 And this property holds independently of the output kernel $K_Y$.
-Under this condition, the problem of training two-layer network [Eq.~\eqref{eq:TwoLayerNN_loss}] is equivalent to a dictionary learning problem with positive representations.
-Input kernels $K_{X}$ satisfying such properties are known as inverse M-matrix \cite{fiedler1962matrices,johnson1982inverse,johnson2011inverse,dellacherie2014inverse}.
-(A notable special case are strictly ultrametric matrices \cite{nabben1994linear,fiedler1998some}, see details in SI \S 4.2).
+In this specific scenario, the problem of training two-layer network [Eq.~\eqref{eq:TwoLayerNN_loss}] is equivalent to a dictionary learning problem with positive representations.
+Input kernels $K_{X}$ satisfying such properties are known as inverse M-matrix \cite{fiedler1962matrices,johnson1982inverse,johnson2011inverse,dellacherie2014inverse} (SI \S 4.2).

-\textbf{(4)} For any optimal measure $\rho_* \in \mathcal{P}(K_X,K_Y)$, the output of the network for a new data point $\mathbf{x}\in \mathbb{R}^{d_X}$ is (SI \S 4.3),
+\textbf{(4)} For any optimal measure $\rho_* \in \mathcal{P}(K_X,K_Y)$, the output of the network for a new data point $\mathbf{x}=(\mathbf{x}_{data},1)^T\in \mathbb{R}^{d_X+1}$ is (SI \S 4.3),

 where $X$ is the augmented input matrix [Eq.~\eqref{eq:aug_matrix}] and $Y$ is the output matrix [Eq.~\eqref{eq:input_output_mat}].
 This result thus allows us to investigate the generalization property of the optimal network solution.
-As an illustration, we apply it to simple compositional‐generalization tasks (see SI \S 4.4).
+As an illustration, we apply it to a simple compositional‐generalization task (see SI \S 4.4).